Thanks to fast 4G and 5G mobile internet, it's never been easier to stay connected on the move.

-But what if you find yourself without a mobile signal, or perhaps you want to save mobile data, and in those situations a public Wi-Fi hotspot can offer fast, cheap, or sometimes free broadband access.
+But what if you find yourself without a mobile signal?
+Or perhaps you want to save mobile data.
+In those situations, a public Wi-Fi hotspot can offer fast, cheap, even free, broadband access.

 What is a Wi-Fi hotspot?

-What is a personal WiFi hotspot?
+What's a personal Wi-Fi hotspot?

 You may also hear about personal Wi-Fi hotspots.
-These mobile Wi-Fi dongles are portable devices which let you connect Wi-Fi enabled devices to mobile internet.
-The dongle accesses the mobile network and then broadcasts a wireless signal.
+These mobile Wi-Fi dongles are portable devices that let you connect Wi-Fi enabled devices to mobile internet.
+The dongle connects to a mobile network and then broadcasts a wireless signal.

 How do I connect to a Wi-Fi hotspot?

 This setup process will often ask for your email address in return for allowing you access.
-If you create an account during this process you can probably use the same details later to log in to another hotspot on the same network.
+If you create an account during this process, you can probably use the same details later to log in to another hotspot on the same network.

 What’s the difference between open and closed Wi-Fi hotspots?

-Open wireless hotspot
+Open wireless hotspots

 Closed wireless hotspot

-The network will use encryption to protect users so you are less likely to fall prey to hackers (though you should still follow the usual rules for safely browsing the internet).
+The network will use encryption to protect users.
+You're less likely to fall prey to hackers (though you should still follow the usual rules for safely browsing the internet).

 How to find free public Wi-Fi

-Other places to access free Wi-Fi include libraries, cafes, banks, public transport, museums and all manner of locations.
+Other places to access free Wi-Fi include libraries, cafés, banks, public transport, museums and all manner of locations.
 Hotspots are also operated by mobile and broadband network operators.